Legislative violence: 4 March 1985

-The day after the incident, House Speaker Tip O'Neill condemned the behavior, and said he told Dornan, "You can settle it on the street, but don't settle it on the House floor."
+The day after the incident, House Speaker Tip O'Neill condemned the behavior and said he told Dornan, "You can settle it on the street, but don't settle it on the House floor."
 He also told reporters that "discipline" would ensue if "anything like that" happened again.
 That day, Downey stated again, "Congressman Dornan owes me and the House of Representatives an apology."
 Dornan responded, "Apologize for what?
 For calling him a wimp?
-I am willing to concede that perhaps he just walks, talks and acts like a little arrogant wimp.
+I am willing to concede that perhaps he just walks, talks, and acts like a little arrogant wimp.
 But maybe it's disinformation.
 Maybe he really wears a black leather jacket by night that I don't know about."

 7 June 2007

 During the final day of the 2007 regular session of the Alabama State Senate Republican Sen. Charles Bishop of Jasper punched Democratic Sen. Lowell Barron of Fyffe in the head after the latter allegedly called the former a "son of a bitch".
-The two were then pulled apart by bystanders in the room.
+Bystanders in the room then pulled the two apart.

 15 June 2011

-During a vote of California budget state Democrat Assemblymen Warren Furutani and Republican Don Wagner broke out in a fight over a comment Wagner made that Furutani deemed offensive.
+During a vote of California budget, state Democrat Assemblymen Warren Furutani and Republican Don Wagner broke out in a fight over a comment Wagner made that Furutani deemed offensive.

 15 December 2015

-A bloody backroom brawl between the mayor and a council member at a city council meeting in Birmingham, Alabama.
+A bloody backroom brawl took place between the mayor and a council member at a city council meeting in Birmingham, Alabama.